As usual, there I go misdirecting and evasive, and because I’ve never been a good liar, here it is:

 So, a few more signs, deep and/or simple on this day with a fiery chest radia-rash, sore throat, and shifting internals that have upset the hell out of my ins and outs.
 I'm coping well via my breakthrough meds, but my new traveling companions are backseat brats, and it’s a long way to the next off-ramp.

 In a world of increasingly lazier, meaner and dumber-downing language, I love this sign: It used to be a firm but polite request: “Please keep off the grass.”
 Today, don’t trash it, pal.
-With no respect and giving all the discredit to our fearful leader, I can trash the tallest, greenest grass better than any grass-trasher in the history of the world.
+With no respect and giving all the discredit to our braggadocian-in-chief, I can trash the tallest, greenest grass better than any green grass-trasher in the history of the world.
 That I can tell you.

 And, this.
 Maybe it’s the mask I see, and the intervention sitting patiently behind it.
 To pull, or not to pull?
 That is the suggestion.